ltrgoddard/thesis/temp.markdown

     than the 44th Parliament itself.
-As mentioned in Chapter 2, the proportion of recipients of *The English Intelligencer* who were women was, at the height of its admittedly limited circulation, less than seven per cent.
+As mentioned in Chapter 2, the proportion of recipients of *The English Intelligencer* who were women was, at the height of its admittedly limited circulation, less than eight per cent.
 The equivalent rate for female MPs after the 1966 election was approximately four per cent (‘Women MPs & parliamentary candidates since 1945’, *UK Political Info*, &lt;http://www.ukpolitical.info/FemaleMPs.htm&gt; \[accessed 2